fioncat/csync/README.md

-# csync
+# Csync - Share your clipboard easily

-csync is a simple network-based cross-device clipboard synchronization tool.
-It facilitates clipboard synchronization among different platforms (now support MacOS, Linux, and Windows). csync does not require direct network communication between these devices but mandates their ability to access a shared csyncd server for data exchange.
+Csync is a simple network-based cross-device clipboard synchronization tool.
+It facilitates clipboard synchronization (both text and image are supported) among different platforms (support MacOS, Linux, and Windows).
+Csync does not require direct network communication between these devices but mandates their ability to access a shared csyncd server for data exchange.

 To ensure privacy, csync supports encrypting your clipboard data with a password.
-For details on encryption and security considerations, please refer to [SECURE.md](SECURE.md).
+For details on encryption and security considerations, please refer to [SECURITY.md](SECURITY.md).
 It is strongly recommended to carefully read its contents before using csync.

 ## Install csyncd